risk-first/website/Development-Process.md

 ### Specification

 The first stage of the journey for the feature is that it meets the Business Analyst (BA).
-The _purpose_ of the BA is to examine new goals for the project and try to integrate them with _reality as they understands it_.
+The _purpose_ of the BA is to examine new goals for the project and try to integrate them with _reality as they understand it_.
 A good BA might take a feature request and vet it against his [Internal Model](Glossary#internal-model), saying something like:

 - "This feature doesn't belong on the User screen, it belongs on the New Account screen"
 - "90% of this functionality is already present in the Document Merge Process"